-- how English is acquired and develops in the mind
+- study how English has evolved over time, how it is acquired, and how it develops in the mind

-- social and historical context of variation in English
+- explore how historical, social and other contexts impact variation in English

-- methodologies for studying the human language faculty
+- learn different methodologies for studying the use and complexities of English

 Quality and ranking

-- 10th in the UK – The Times/Sunday Times Good University Guide 2020 (English Studies category)
+- 15th in the UK – Sunday Times Good University Guide 2023 (English category)

-- top 150 – English Language & Literature category – QS World University Rankings by Subject 2019
+- Top 100 for English Language and Literature - QS World University Rankings by Subject 2022

 Modules and learning